-Exercise a high degree of caution in Indonesia, including in Bali and Jakarta, because of the high threat of terrorist attack.
+Exercise a high degree of caution in Indonesia, including in Bali, Surabaya and Jakarta, because of the high threat of terrorist attack.
 Pay close attention to your personal security at all times.
-Monitor media for the latest information about new or possible safety or security risks.
+Monitor media for the latest information about safety or security risks.

 - Indonesia has severe penalties for narcotics offences, including the death penalty.
 See Laws.

 - Be conscious of your personal security.
 Be aware of risks, particularly in tourist locations such as Bali and Lombok, relating to violent and petty crime; sexual assault; drink-spiking and consumption of alcohol contaminated with harmful substances such as methanol; scams and credit card/ATM fraud.
 See Safety and security.

 - Carefully consider risks involved in using motorcycles, including licence and insurance issues.
 See Local travel.

 You can visit Indonesia visa-free for up to 30 days.
 You can't extend your stay if you enter Indonesia visa-free.

 If you intend to stay in Indonesia for more than 30 days, apply for a visa:

 Free visas and visas on arrival aren't available at every land entry-point.
 If you're planning to enter Indonesia by land, contact the

 Embassy or Consulate of Indonesia to check whether you can get the free visa or visa on arrival.